LC-Linkous/reverse_engineering_notes/README.md

 * [Network Forensics](#network-forensics)

 Depending on the use-case, some of the common tools from the [General Tools](#general-tools-table) table may be needed, but typically this bulk of this work will be digital rather than physical.
 The minimum required knowledge in this section is higher than in other sections due to it being more specialized.
 The scope of this topic is also much broader in scope than the previous topics, which adds to the difficulty for approaching this topic as a beginner.
+This section is light (for now), as it is outside the scope of the resources offered to the undergraduate course this material supports.
+However, some tools are listed in the table section for completeness.

 A sample of skills for this topic includes:
 * OSI model understanding